scribbletune/johann/README.md

 ![c-minor-chord.png](./c-minor-chord.png)

-The green dot is the root note.
+The green dot is the root note and the red dot is a note from the selected scale or chord.

 Reference guitar to piano mapping for establish middle C on the guitar:
 ![Guitar to piano mapping](https://www.guitartricks.com/forum/userImages/u/2827474/88-key-mapping-base_95483c92.jpg)